liquidctl/liquidctl/README.md

 ### DragonFly BSD

-ehaupt@FreeBSD.org's work is also available in DragonFly Ports.
+The port is also available in DragonFly Ports.

 ## Installing on Windows